arandomdevwhodoesnothing/toolbox.c/README.md

 # toolbox.c

-gnu coreutils reimplantation.
+**NOT ASSOCIATED WITH ANDROID TOOLBOX** gnu coreutils reimplantation.
 Written in C from Scratch.

 Note: Some commands may not work or not implemented.
 This Project is under MIT License

 Compress the tar.lz4 file to install toolbox